austinginn/WING-to-LiveTrax/README.md

 3. **Configure Connections**
    - Enter your WING’s IP address in the **WING IP** field.
-   - In LiveTrax -> Preferences -> Control Surfaces, enale OSC
+   - In LiveTrax -> Preferences -> Control Surfaces, enable OSC
    - Enter your LiveTrax machine’s IP address in the **LiveTrax IP** field.
 Leave it as `127.0.0.1` (localhost) unless WING to LiveTrax is running on a different computer than LiveTrax, in which case enter that machine’s IP.
    - Select the **Source Group** (USB, MOD, CRD) that you are using for multi-tracking.